pomerium/pomerium/docs/docs/install/binary.md

 # Binaries

-The following quick-start guide covers how to configure and run Pomerium using the official prebuilt binaries.
+This document covers how to configure and run Pomerium using the official prebuilt binaries.

 ## Prerequisites